hengwei-chan/fragassembler/README.md

 The packages HOSECodeBuilder (https://github.com/michaelwenk/HOSECodeBuilder) and casekit (https://github.com/michaelwenk/casekit) have to be installed on the local machine.
-Both of them are dependencies in FragAssemblers pom.xml and have to ready to use, e.g. in Maven's .m2 folder.
+Both of them are dependencies in FragAssemblers pom.xml and have to ready to use, e.g. in Maven's .m2 folder. <br>
+That can be done with commands like:

+    mvn install:install-file -Dfile=PATH/TO/HOSECodeBuilder-1.0-SNAPSHOT-jar-with-dependencies.jar -DgroupId=org.openscience -DartifactId=HOSECodeBuilder -Dversion=1.0 -Dpackaging=jar
+    mvn install:install-file -Dfile=PATH/TO/casekit-1.0-SNAPSHOT-jar-with-dependencies.jar -DgroupId=org.openscience -DartifactId=casekit -Dversion=1.0 -Dpackaging=jar

 ### Installation